nrstott/bogart/README.md

 ### Working with Node.JS Callbacks

 Node.JS uses a style of callback with the following signuare: `function(err, result)`.
-Bogart includes a utility function to adapt these Node.JS-style functions to return a Promise.
+Bogart includes a utility function, `bogart.promisify`, to adapt these Node.JS-style functions to return a Promise.

     var fs = require('fs'); // Node File System Module
     var bogart = require('bogart'); // Include Bogart